microsoft/sarif-tutorials/README.md

 But these are advanced topics that I will address when I have time.

-If you'd like an explanation of a SARIF feature that I haven't covered, please let me know by filing an issue in this repo
+If you'd like an explanation of a SARIF feature that I haven't covered, please let me know by filing an issue in this repo.

 ## <a id="contents"></a>Table of contents